VisDunneRight/rel-diag_mturk/README.md

         ```

-`python db_create.py`
-Actually, this only currently works with debugpy from VSCode...
-Why?
+Run `db_create.py` to populate the database.
+This currently only works with running debugging from VSCode..., i.e., `debugpy`.
+It is unclear why...

 `sudo -u postgres psql -d rdstudy`